RosaLeaveMeAlone/simple-email-sender/README.md

-# How to Dockerize the project
+# Docker image and usage

 1. Start building the docker image